 Tipping in Ireland.
 Guide to Tipping in Irish Restaurants

-I’ve lived in Ireland all my life and worked in the hospitality industry for many years as a chef.
+I’ve lived in Ireland all my life and worked as a chef in the hospitality industry for many years.

 Tipping in Irish restaurants has always been a subject many need clarification on, especially tourists.
-I will explain everything you need to know about Tipping in Ireland in Irish Restaurants in this article.
+In this article, I will explain everything you need to know about Tipping in Ireland in Irish Restaurants.

-In most restaurants in Ireland, no service charge is added to your bill in most restaurants.
+In most restaurants in Ireland, no service charge is added to your bill so tipping is always a personal thing and a way of giving praise for good service and food.

-In some restaurants, if you book a large party, they may add a service charge to cover the use of the space.
-If you are informed of this, then no tip is expected.
+In some restaurants, if you book a large party, a service charge may be added to cover the use of the space.
+If you are informed of this, no tip is expected.

 When you receive your bill, always check just in case to see if a service charge has been added at the end.
 If you see one, then I wouldn’t tip.